 - Be sure to “restyle” any reset properties – after neutralizing default browser styles, be sure to

 apply your own styles to anything that needs it.
 By ensuring that form elements, hyperlinks, and other key elements

-are well-styled, you help make your site usable and accessible for all visitors.
+are well-styled, you help make your site usable for all visitors.

 - So far, the site tests successfully on Firefox, Opera, Chrome, Safari, and IE. If you find a bug, let me know.

 - The only styles applied to the test content are

 <pre> tag.
 This is to enhance usability by highlighting the actual reset code